 50 pupils join Charterhouse in Year 12.
 Entrance examinations and interviews take place in the November of Year 11, i.e., the year proceeding a student’s proposed entry to the school.

 16 Plus Entrance Process for Charterhouse:

 The Assessment Day takes place at Charterhouse on a Saturday in the early part of November (Year 11).
-All candidates sit the Charterhouse Standard Tests in English, Mathematics (Arithmetic) and then two 45-minute papers in subjects of their own choice.
+All candidates sit the Charterhouse Standard Test in English and then three further subject papers of their own choice, selected from their potential A Level or IB subjects.
 Candidates are interviewed by a senior member of staff and will have the opportunity to spend time with some current pupils.
 Offers are released on 1 December.

 Entering Charterhouse via a Scholarship

 The Foundation Scholarships are offered each year (at 13 plus) to those that exhibit a high level of academic attainment and intellectual curiosity in Charterhouse’s own examinations and interview, which take place at the end of April, prior to entry in September.
 Exhibitions are awarded to those who show special promise in one particular subject or for a general performance that is sound but below that appropriate for the award of a Foundation Scholarship.

 Candidates sit examinations in Mathematics, English, Science and three other subjects chosen from French, Spanish, Latin, Geography, Additional Mathematics and History.
 In addition, Greek may also be taken.

 The Reginald and Maurice Benn Scholarship for distinction in Classics in the Foundation Scholarship Examination is offered annually and this award may be held in additional to other Scholarships.